PaintSplasher/unifi-voucher-service/howto-controller.md

-# Unifi Controller on Raspberry Pi
+# Unifi Controller on a Raspberry Pi
 I get a lot of questions how people have to install the Unifi Controller software on a Raspberry Pi.
 This is not a big deal and can be easily done by a few steps.
 And please remember, this is how I do it, there are some other possibilites.

-## This is all based on the "RASPBIAN STRETCH LITE" updated and fully setted image
+## All based on the "RASPBIAN STRETCH LITE" updated and fully setted image

 #### 1. We need to add the UniFi source to our list
 ```